tvsnarayana/tech-interview-handbook/algorithms/tree.md

 - Pretty print a JSON object.
 - Convert a binary tree to a doubly circular linked list.

+## Palantir

+- Convert a tree to a linked list.
+- Given two trees, write code to find out if tree A is a subtree of tree B.
+- Write a function to determine if a binary tree is a binary search tree.

 ## Uber

 - Deepest node in a tree.